Book Title: Bluescreen

 Source: Audiobook (Library)

-- Plot: 3.5/5 --It was good concept, so-so execution.
-This book moved at a breakneck speed, with a lot of techy talk, but left me feeling meh.
+- Plot: 3.5/5 --It was a good concept, so-so execution.
+This book moved at a breakneck speed, with a lot of techy talk, but, ultimately left me feeling meh.

 - Characters: 3/5 –While they were a very diverse cast of characters, I don’t feel like I know them.
 Just within Marissa's family alone, there were several different names for each one of her siblings, of which I'm not sure how many siblings she even has.
 Basically, there is a lot of names to keep track of, and it made it difficult to actually know anyone and difficult to follow the story.